ksefcovic/CYBR4580/ProgressReports.md

 *

 Dylan
 * Similarly to Aaron, I had several problems while trying to build the repo.
-I spent a good amount of time after I had pulled on my windows machine realizing we had to build on linux
+I spent a good amount of time after I had pulled on my windows machine realizing we had to build on Linux
 * I had to spend 3 hours pulling the repo on my Linux VM

 Aaron